The Best Synthesizer Keyboards for Music Production under $500

 Conclusion: Portable, good sound-quality, affordable, and with nearly perfect reviews on online stores, it is definetely worth a place in our list for the best synthesizer keyboards.
 It also available in red color and bundled with Audio Technica ATH-M40X headphones.
 A studio quality pair also listed nn The Best Studio Headphones under $100 in 2018.

 As long you will research for the best synthesizer keyboard in the market you will find more and more amazing tools to purchase.
-It won’t take long until you find the one that perfectly fits your needs on sound, features, quality, looks, and price.
+It won’t take long until you see the one that perfectly fits your needs on sound, features, quality, looks, and price.

 Keep in mind that the synthesizers of our list, if for example have a sound sample “grand piano”, it won’t sound just like a grand piano.
-Even $2000-$3000 synthesizers can perfectly recreate the sound of a real instrument.
+Even $2000-$3000 synthesizers cannot perfectly recreate the sound of a real instrument.